UWO-Aero-Design/first-commit/git-intro/instructions.md

 I don't usually think about it so, I just stick with the third one.

-# Add a picture here

-Something to note is that `git fetch` only retrieves updates, and so it doesn't apply them.
-You can see in my terminal in the git information part of the prompt, that there are some numbers with a down arrow.
-This is to let me know there are changes that can be applied if I choose to do so.
-## Maybe get rid of above if status shows nothing and nothing is in the prompt
-We can actually check what those changes are by running:

-* `git status`
 ```
-Put the terminal output of git status here
+...git/aero-design/first-commit on git-intro-tut  took 2s
+10:39:11 PM    git checkout develop
+Switched to branch 'develop'

+...git/aero-design/first-commit on develop 
+10:39:17 PM    git fetch --all --prune
+Fetching origin
+remote: Enumerating objects: 1, done.
+remote: Counting objects: 100% (1/1), done.
+remote: Total 1 (delta 0), reused 0 (delta 0), pack-reused 0
+Unpacking objects: 100% (1/1), 645 bytes | 645.00 KiB/s, done.
+From github.com:UWO-Aero-Design/first-commit
+   b0d41ff..c94e73e  develop    -> origin/develop

 ```

+Something to note is that `git fetch` only retrieves updates, and so it doesn't apply them.
+Before we apply them, open your editor to the file you had modified the variables.
+If you added a new file don't worry about it, just pay attention to your file explorer.

 To apply the changes we need to run
 * `git pull origin develop`

 This will update our develop branch to be consistent with whats on github.
-If you open the branch in an editor, you should be able to see the updates you had made earlier on your old branch.

-To see the exact commits that made these changes, you can run:

-* `git log`

 ```
-Put the git log output here
+...git/aero-design/first-commit on develop  took 4s
+10:39:49 PM    git pull origin develop
+From github.com:UWO-Aero-Design/first-commit
+ * branch            develop    -> FETCH_HEAD
+Updating b0d41ff..c94e73e
+Fast-forward
+ git-intro/fizzbuzz-examples/julia/fizzbuzz.jl | 29 ++++++++++++++++++++++++++
+ 1 file changed, 29 insertions(+)
+ create mode 100644 git-intro/fizzbuzz-examples/julia/fizzbuzz.jl

 ```
+You can see that the julia fizzbuzz example was added in.
+Your changes should have updated in your editor aswell, if you were looking at develop.

+This is how you can pull updates to a branch made by other people.
+In this case the changes were made by you, but the exact same steps would be used to get updates by others.

 # **Git Rebase Round 2**